jannisteunissen/config_fortran/README.md

 Note that `temperature` and `humidity` are indented, and that `happy` is not, which means that `happy` is not part of weather (it is in the default unnamed category).
-Any space or tab counts as indentation.
+At least two spaces or a tab counts as indentation.
 Outside an indented `[weather]` group, you can directly refer to its members by using e.g.
 `weather%temperature`, as is done on the last line.
 To place variables in a category, you add them like this: